AshleyFeijoo/liri-node-app/README.md

 LIRI-Bot works pulls data from API's.
 In this case, LIRI searches Spotify for music, BandsInTown for concerts and events, and OMDB for movies.

 API-keys are accessible for LIRI users but hidden utilizing `gitignore` and `.env`.
+<aside> When loaded, LIRI-Bot will give this screen.
+If a proper command is not given, this screen will also load. </aside>
 ![WELCOME Image](/images/Liri_Bot_WELCOME_Demo.png)

 ### INSTALLATIONS